Sujit-O/pykg2vec/README.md

-# Python Knowledge Graph Embedding Library
+# Pykg2vec: Python Libarry for Knowledge Graph Embedding Methods

-This library is an outcome of a bold and optimistic attempt to bring all the state-of-the-art knowledge graph embedding algorithms into one single python library.
+This library is an outcome of a bold and optimistic attempt to bring all the state-of-the-art knowledge graph embedding algorithms and the building blocks in realizing those algorithms into one single python library.
+We hope Pykg2vec is both useful and inspiring to the researchers and the practitioners who want to contribute to related fields.

 ## Usage Example
  ### Running single algorithm: TransE